pretzelogical/holbertonschool-simple_shell/README.md

-# holbertonschool-simple_shell
-Holberton School simple shell
+# Holberton School simple shell

-This shell can
+## Description

+**hsh** searches PATH variable for program and if it finds it, runs it with supplied arguments and environment variables.

+## Built-ins

+exit

+: Exits the shell

+env

+: print the current environment of the shell